mNuno-dev/enhancing_llm_perf_FT_and_RAG/README.md

 - API keys and tokens are not included.
 Set `OPENAI_API_KEY`, `GROQ_API_KEY`, and `HF_TOKEN` as environment variables before running evaluation scripts.
-- Each component was developed and run independently on separate servers, selected based on hardware requirements (HPC cluster for fine-tuning, GPU VMs for retrieval and evaluation).
+- Each component was developed and run independently on separate servers, selected based on hardware requirements (HPC cluster and A100 GPU enabled GCP cloud VMs for fine-tuning, GPU VMs for retrieval and evaluation).
 Some components ran in parallel to make efficient use of compute resources and running costs.